Freshbrook: Leisure and recreation

 The West Swindon district centre in Westlea is just north-east of Freshbrook.
 On the site are the Link Centre which has a swimming pool, national-size ice rink, other sports facilities and a library; also an Asda supermarket and other retail outlets.

 Governance

 Freshbrook is within West Swindon parish.
-Along with Grange Park and part of Toothill, the area elects three councillors for the Lydiard and Freshbrook ward of Swindon Borough Council, a unitary authority.
+Along with Grange Park and part of Toothill, the area elects three councillors for the Lydiard, Freshbrook and Toothill ward of Swindon Borough Council, a unitary authority.
 Freshbrook forms part of the parliamentary constituency of South Swindon.

 At the 2011 census, the population of the electoral ward (then called Freshbrook and Grange Park, with slightly different boundaries) was 9,889.